letsencrypt/boulder/CONTRIBUTING.md

 incremental changes to a pull request.
 Rest assured that those tiny changes will get squashed into a nice meaningful-size commit when we merge.

-If the Travis tests are failing on your branch, you should look at the logs to figure out why.
+If the CI tests are failing on your branch, you should look at the logs to figure out why.
 Sometimes (though rarely) they fail spuriously, in which case you can post a comment requesting that a project owner kick the build.